How do I increase my productivity and maximize my time?

 Allow yourself specific times each day (check Facebook at lunch for example) or time limitations on certain apps (no more than 15 minutes on YouTube for example).
-Use Screen Time on iPhone, AntiSocial App on Andriod, or the Moment App to keep your screen time in check.
-Use them to limit time or block certain apps entirely.
+Use Screen Time on iPhone, or AntiSocial App on Andriod to keep your screen time in check.
+Use them to limit the time or block certain apps entirely.

 Don’t forget about your laptop or computer – there are major time sucks too.